How to set up a limited company in the UK

 How much does it cost to register a company?

-It costs £50 to register your company online.
-Postal registrations normally cost £71.
-You can pay £78 for a same-day software registration if you wish.
+You can pay £156 for a same-day software registration if you wish.

 What taxes will my company pay?

-Being active means that your business is providing services and receiving income - this is also known as 'trading'.
+Being active means that your business is providing services and receiving income - or trading.
 If you’re unsure if this applies to your company, check with your accountant.

 If you register too late for corporation tax, you could receive a fine.

 You will need to file a company tax return annually, by the deadline given to you by HMRC.
-You’ll also need to register for PAYE if the company pays any salaries (including your own as Director).
+You’ll also need to register for PAYE if the company pays any salaries (including your own as a director).

 Find out more about tax for small businesses.